stangroup/rstan-docker/README.md

 # rstan-docker image

-Docker image with combination of rstan, rstanarm, loo, and shinystan
+Docker image with combination of rstan and loo.